#business#growth#mindset

 The initial move towards curtailing dependency is to establish robust business systems and processes.
 With well-documented workflows, your business ceases to be dependent upon memory or full-time supervision.

 Rather, tasks are performed in a systematic way that anyone within the team can perform.
 This enhances efficiency of operation, minimizes errors, and guarantees uniformity of results.
-It also simplifies the onboarding process since new team members can learn the ropes within a relatively short period of time.
+It also simplifies the onboarding process since new team members can learn the ropes within a relatively short period of time, leveraging strong business growth strategies.

 Good Delegation to Develop Ownership and Accountability